1. Homeowners

 • Medical fees

-This is an open peril policy and can cover damages from earth movements, floods, water damage, pets, mold, war and deterioration.
 Not every home is eligible for HO-5 insurance, and not every insurance provider offers it.
-Usually homeowners upgrade to an HO-5 from an HO-3 if they have valuable belongings they specifically want covered.
+Homeowners might upgrade to an HO-5 from an HO-3 if they’ve acquired valuable new belongings that aren’t covered under a named-perils policy.

-An HO-8 policy works on the named peril basis, similar to an HO-1.
+An HO-8 policy is similar to an HO-1 in that it provides coverage for named perils.
 Modified coverage forms are most often used for older or historic homes.
-With this type of policy form, coverage is available even if the cost of repairs or replacements outweighs the home’s actual cash value.
+With this type of policy, coverage is available even if the cost of repairs or replacements outweighs the home’s actual market value.

 How is home insurance calculated?

-Homeowners insurance is calculated based on various factors, including the value of the home, its location, personal details of the owners and the policy deductible.
-The premium rate may change each year when the policy is renewed.
-Many discounts are available, so ask your insurance provider which savings you qualify for.
+A number of discounts may be available, so ask your insurance provider which savings you qualify for.
 Keep in mind that reducing coverage to save on premium costs can leave you exposed to financial risk in the worst-case scenario.

 How do you get homeowners insurance?

-Acquiring a homeowners insurance policy is very straightforward.
-Many home insurance companies accept online applications, while others offer a local agent network or phone policies.
-During the signup process, an agent will help calculate how much coverage you need and customize your policy to your home and belongings.
-The insurance company arranges payment with the mortgage company or homeowner, with the cost of the premium typically deducted from an escrow account.
-The policy then renews each year, potentially with a higher or lower premium.
+Acquiring a homeowners insurance policy is pretty straightforward.
+Many home insurance companies accept online applications, while others offer a local agent network or policies that can be ordered by phone.
+During the signup process, an agent helps calculate how much coverage you need and customizes your policy to your home and belongings.

 What is the difference between mortgage insurance and homeowners insurance?